Ikxyz/generate-cloud-fare-ngnix-config/README.md

 - Node.js installed on your server
 - NGINX installed and configured
 - Cloudflare account with domain management
-- Server with domain `server88.xyz` (or modify the script for your domain)
+- Server with domain `server.xyz` (or modify the script for your domain)

 ## Script Usage